-B. Fares /Tickets - level and complexity the last point particularly as it applies to train journeys
+B. Fares /Tickets - level and complexity, the last point particularly applies to train journeys

 But there are lots of other public transport issues, and these are some of them that we are working on now.
 We shall be interested to know if you agree or would you suggest other more important or urgent subjects?
 Please send any comments to our Vice-Chairman (and website editor) - Richard Holland - firstname.lastname@example.org

 1. Dualling the Felixstowe to Ipswich rail line to provide capacity for both passenger and freight traffic.
 What more needs to be said on this issue?
 See also the page headed Line Improvement Plan